eclipse-esmf/esmf-sdk-js-schematics/src/ng-generate/components/form/README.md

 Despite the possible variations, each form consists of a *Root Form Group* and *Child Form Controls*, which are generated as separate components and can be accessed/reused directly if needed.

 Since the generated form is an Angular Reactive Form, all its methods are available for usage, according to the respective control type.

 ---

+## Validation

+Each form field or form group can have multiple validators depending on the subtree structure.

+### Base validators

+Each field/group can be marked as "required" depending on whether the corresponding element in the parsed model is considered as optional or not (has `"isOptional": true | false`).

+### Constraint validators

+During the generation process, validation rules from constraints will be extracted and applied to the corresponding form elements (individual fields or groups) if they were not explicitly excluded in one of the prompter questions.

+#### Supported Constraint types

+* EncodingConstraint
+* FixedPointConstraint
+* LengthConstraint
+* RangeConstraint
+* RegularExpressionConstraint

+#### Unsupported Constraint types

+* LanguageConstraint
+* LocaleConstraint
+* RangeConstraint (for dates)

+### Type-specific validators

+Since some fields can imply additional restrictions depending on the corresponding element type or its configuration, additional validators will be applied to the respective form control.
+A typical example of such case could be "Either" characteristic, which expects values of child controls to be unique.

+#### Supported complex field types

+* Either
+* StructuredValue

+#### Supported scalar field types

+NONE

+---